sencha/ext-react-spotify/README.md

-# ext-react-spotify
-ExtReact with Spotify Video Course Repository.
-Contribute to sencha/ext-react-spotify development by creating an account on GitHub.
+# Creating a Simple Spotify App Using ExtReact